 Ask for a free estimate.
 Most garages or body shops will offer to look over any damage or problems and provide you with an estimated repair cost.
 You can expect to receive this estimate in writing.
 If you don’t, there is no way to dispute a much higher price when it’s time to pick up your vehicle.

 Use common sense when you visit a garage for the first time.
 Yes, it’s going to be a little dirty, somewhat cluttered, and might even lack an actual receptionist.
 However, a presentable and polite individual should greet you, ask you what you need help with, collect your contact information, and provide you with the above mentioned estimate.
+Here is a guide to feel more empowered while meeting a new mechanic and avoid scams:

 Expect to sign some type of service plan or contract.
 This document should contain your vehicle’s identifying information and an estimated completion date.
 Make sure that you obtain a copy of this agreement before leaving the garage.